Cougargriff/SCLFG/README.md

 Recently I transitioned the state management from ViewModels to Redux.
 The result is a more robust system that allows for a better debugging experience.
 Though this benefit does come at a cost.
 Theres bound to be some state related bugs floating around.
 Everything appears good on the surface but let me know if anything odd happens...

+#### Installing the App
+The app-debug.apk file is the complete and built app for you to use.
+Reach out to me if you would like to be an official beta tester.

+Simply drag the file onto a simulator to install the apk file or download the file to your phone and install there.

 #### Known Issues

 - If in a dedicated group screen and the group is delete by another user.
 The app will crash...